 Setting Up an Open Source Security Lab with Ubuntu

-It's been a while since I had dedicated Linux server in my home.
+It's been a while since I had a dedicated Linux server in my home.
 In the early days of my career, I maintained a small "data centre" in my basement.
-It included BSD based network storage via FreeNAS, a LAMP installation, a Linux-based firewall and directory server, and a Windows domain controller.
-I spent a lot of time trying testing my ideas and messing around with open source software.
-Over time I replaced these machines with commercial off the shelf products or moved services to the cloud.
-Eventually everything was replaced.
-The move seems to coincide with my then employer's outsourcing of network and system administration and application development.
-I think in the back of my mind I was thinking that it was pointless to learn to do something that couldn't use.
+It included BSD-based network storage via FreeNAS, a Linux Apache MySQL Perl/PHP (LAMP) stack, a Linux-based firewall and directory server, and a Windows domain controller.
+I spent much time testing my ideas and tinkering with open-source software.
+Over time, I replaced these machines with commercial off-the-shelf products or moved services to the cloud.
+Eventually, everything was replaced.
+This move coincided with my then employer's network, system administration, and application development outsourcing.
+In the back of my mind, I thought it was pointless to learn something and develop a skill that I couldn't use.
 It's like learning to play a sport but never getting on the field.
-I got better at using my "soft" skills even as my hard skills atrophied.
+I improved my "soft" skills, even as some of my hard skills atrophied.

-I recently started consulting independently (again) and I realised that my knowledge wasn't as current as I wanted it to be.
-While it's great to have business skills that clients find important to help bridge the communications gaps between the non-technical and technical staff I wanted to stay sharp.
-I also realised that I missed my early days in information security when I was responsible for vulnerability management.
-I wanted back in and I especially want to develop and hone a penetration testing skillset.
-I felt it was time to re-build my lab.
+I recently started consulting independently (again) and realised my knowledge needed updating.
+While it's great to have business skills that clients find essential to help bridge the communication gaps between non-technical and technical staff, I wanted to stay sharp.
+I also missed my early days in information security when I was responsible for vulnerability management.
+I wanted back in, especially to develop and hone a penetration testing skillset.
+It was time to rebuild my lab.

 I have two Raspberry Pi (RPi) devices on my home network and two Macs.
-The Macs are running OS X Yosemite and the RPi are running Raspian.
-I consider the iMac and MacBook Air as capable workstations but I think they are inadequate for a server.
-The RPi is too underpowered and to limited by memory and storage constraints.
-I installed and configured ownCloud on one of the RPi machines but performance was terrible.
+The Macs run OS X Yosemite, and the RPi runs Raspbian.
+The iMac and MacBook Air are capable workstations but inadequate for a server.
+The RPi is too underpowered and limited by memory and storage constraints.
+I installed and configured ownCloud on one of the RPi machines, but the performance was terrible.
 I spent two days getting ownCloud up and running on the RPi but removed the software and reconfigured the machine after only one day of use.
-I decided that a used server might be a better solution.
+A used server might be a better solution.

 Server Hardware